tzfun/vue-web-terminal/README.md

 ### Local

-Terminal has the following built-in commands by default and cannot be replaced.
+Terminal has the following built-in commands by default.
+If you set `enable-default-command` to false, these commands will not work;

 ```json
 [